-Now in the enemy’s midst, the British officer was firing with his service revolver into the fleeing khaki shapes around him when all at once his camel dropped like a lead shot.
-Hurled to the ground, he lay stunned, waiting to be killed by the Turks or trampled by his own men.
+Now in the enemy’s midst, the British officer fired his service revolver into the fleeing khaki shapes around him when all at once his camel dropped like a lead shot, hurling him to the ground.
+He lay stunned, waiting to be killed by the Turks or trampled by his own men.
 When the dazed Briton sat up, he saw that the battle was over.
 It had lasted only a few bloody moments.
 The Bedouins were finishing off the Turks with rifle and sword.
 In the end, 300 of the enemy lay dead, for the loss of only two Arabs.
-It was a brutally efficient battle, fought with surprise, fury, courage and a fine tactical sense, qualities that would become emblematic for the campaigns of T.E.
-Lawrence, ‘Lawrence of Arabia,’ one of the 20th century’s most brilliant and fascinating military minds.
+It was a brutally efficient battle fought with surprise, fury, courage and a fine tactical sense—qualities that would become emblematic for the campaigns of T.E.
+Lawrence, “Lawrence of Arabia,” one of the 20th century’s most brilliant and fascinating military minds.

-Born in North Wales on August 16, 1888, Thomas Edward Lawrence had always been unique, his complex character shaped by several forces.
+Born in North Wales on August 16, 1888, Thomas Edward Lawrence was a unique, complex character shaped by several forces.
 One was his height.
-Standing only 5 feet 5 inches, he felt different from his four brothers and the boys at school.
+Standing only five feet and five inches, he felt different from his four brothers and the other boys at school.
 Another determining factor was his discovery that he was the illegitimate son of Sir Thomas Chapman and his Scottish-born mistress, Sarah Lawrence.
 Lawrence’s independent nature was thus formed by an acute sense of his otherness, his knowledge that whatever he achieved in life would be due to his own efforts.
-He was bright and strong-willed, and as a boy he began physically and mentally testing himself, as if for some inevitable future ordeal.
+He was bright and strong-willed.
+And as a boy, he began physically and mentally testing himself, as if for some inevitable future ordeal.
 A fine student, Lawrence went to Oxford to study history and wrote his thesis on Crusader castles.
 During a three-week research tour in the Levant, he became enchanted by the Arabs.
 Back in Britain, he completed his studies with a First Class Honors degree, and then, burning to return to the Middle East, he joined a British Museum excavation at the Hittite site of Carchemish in northern Syria, as an archeological assistant.
 He worked on and off at that important dig from 1910 to 1914, learning Arabic and how to deal with the Arabs.
 Then the war broke out.

-Lawrence was commissioned a lieutenant in the British army and, with his specialized knowledge of the region, detailed in 1915 to the Military Intelligence Department in Cairo, under the direction of Colonel Gilbert Clayton.
-The atmosphere at the office was relaxed, with little concern for military etiquette.
-Lawrence was soon recognized as an invaluable member of the staff, with a quick and agile mind.
+Lawrence was commissioned a lieutenant in the British Army and, with his specialized knowledge of the region, detailed in 1915 to the Military Intelligence Department in Cairo, under the direction of Colonel Gilbert Clayton.
+The relaxed atmosphere of the office demonstrated little concern for military etiquette.
+The staff there quickly recognized Lawrence as an invaluable member, with a quick and agile mind.
 He collected geographical data for mapmaking, interviewed prisoners and worked on a reference book, the Turkish Army Handbook.
-The war in the Middle East was often derided as a’sideshow of a sideshow’ by war planners with a West-centric viewpoint, but Lawrence knew that it was of enormous importance for the millions of Arabs living under Ottoman rule.
+War planners with a West-centric viewpoint often derided the war in the Middle East as a “sideshow of a sideshow,” but Lawrence knew that it was of enormous importance for the millions of Arabs living under Ottoman rule.

 Although promoted to captain in March 1916, Lawrence found office work dull and longed for action.
-His brothers Will and Frank had been killed on the Western Front, which filled him with guilt as he sat in the comfort of colonial Cairo.
+His brothers Will and Frank had died on the Western Front, a tragedy which filled him with guilt as he sat in the comfort of colonial Cairo.
 He also dreamed of leading an uprising of Arabs against their Turkish oppressors.
-His desires were soon fulfilled when he and two other British officers were dispatched on a secret mission to secure the escape of an Anglo-Indian force led by Maj.
+His desires were soon fulfilled when the army sent him and two other British officers on a secret mission to secure the escape of an Anglo-Indian force led by Maj.
 Gen. Charles Vere Ferrers Townshend, which had been surrounded by Turks at Kut al-Amara in Mesopotamia.
 Lawrence and his fellow officers met with their Turkish counterparts, but all they could obtain was the release of some of the wounded.
 It was a sad and frustrating business.
 Townshend and 12,000 of his surviving men surrendered on April 29, 1916.
 Lawrence’s finely written reports on Kut and Arab nationalism, however, impressed his superiors so much that they sent him on another important mission.

 In the Hejaz (western coastal Arabia) something momentous had taken place.
 King Hussein of the Hashemite clan, the grand sharif (a descendant of Muhammad) of Mecca, had declared a revolt against Ottoman rule on June 5, 1916.
 Lawrence was dispatched to Jeddah to report on developments.
 A keen observer of men and character, Lawrence met Hussein’s four sons, sizing them up to see if one of them was fit to become the military leader of the revolt.
-In Seven Pillars of Wisdom, Lawrence’s epic account of the revolt, he recalled dismissing them all until he met the tall, elegant Prince Feisal bin Hussein bin Ali, immediately realizing ‘that this was the man I had come to Arabia to seek — the leader who would bring the Arab Revolt to full glory.’
-He returned to report on the situation but was promptly sent back to Arabia in December, to act as adviser and liaison officer to Feisal.
+In Seven Pillars of Wisdom, Lawrence’s epic account of the revolt, he recalls dismissing them all until he met the tall, elegant Prince Feisal bin Hussein bin Ali, immediately realizing “that this was the man I had come to Arabia to seek—the leader who would bring the Arab Revolt to full glory.”
+He returned to report on the situation, but was promptly sent back to Arabia in December to act as adviser and liaison officer to Feisal.
 He would remain in the field for the next two years.

 The situation was grim.
-The Bedouins were fickle warriors, ferocious when honor or booty were at stake, but tending to drift away when they grew bored or took too many casualties.
+The Bedouins were fickle warriors, ferocious when honor or booty were at stake, but drifted away when they grew bored or took too many casualties.
 For their service, Feisal and Lawrence had to pay them gold and balance the varying blood feuds and traditional mistrust between the clans.
-Although their numbers were not insignificant — according to a report Lawrence wrote in 1919, at one point the Arabs had ‘raised some 14,000 Harb tribesmen, 11,000 Beni Salem villagers and 9,000 Juheina’ — discipline was slack, and artillery was sorely needed to give punch to their attacks.
+Although their numbers were not insignificant—according to a report Lawrence wrote in 1919, at one point the Arabs had “raised some 14,000 Harb tribesmen, 11,000 Beni Salem villagers and 9,000 Juheina”—discipline was slack, and artillery was sorely needed to give punch to their attacks.

 On January 3, 1917, Lawrence went off on his first desert raid with 35 armed tribesmen.
 Under cover of darkness, they rode their camels out of camp, dismounted and scrambled up a steep hill overlooking a Turkish encampment, which they peppered with rifle fire until driven off.
 Returning, they came across two Turks relieving themselves, and took them back to camp for questioning.
 That minor triumph was later counterbalanced by a small tragedy when, to prevent a crippling blood feud from breaking out, Lawrence had to personally execute a member of his own band, a deed that would haunt him for the rest of his life.